getyourguide/gtm-advanced-analytics/README.md

-# GetYourGuide - Advanced Analytics for Partners
+# GetYourGuide - Analytics Code for Partners

-## How to install the script in Google Tag Manager